 Through social media sites you'll be able to increase brand awareness and drive more traffic to your website.

-Many business owners don't believe the email marketing is effective.
+Many business owners don't believe that email marketing is effective.
 This is untrue.

-Email marketing is highly effective and delivers remarkable returns on investment.
+Email marketing is highly effective and delivers remarkable returns on investment (it can drive traffic to your website extremely effectively).

 The purpose of email marketing is to move a prospect/customer from one stage of the customer journey to the next.
 (I guess you'll need to understand and have your customer journey mapped out for that to make sense).

-For example, you can use email to move a subscribe to the next stage, which is often a conversion to a customer!
+For example, you can use email to move a subscriber to the next stage, which is often a conversion to a customer!
 Yeah, you made a sale.

 You will probably use email to help a new customer get the most value from their purchase.
 You might direct them to an instructional video or supplementary information.